victorjoh/twinpin/README.md

 * [Match], which manages interations between all objects in a match.
 * [Menu], which can draw a pause menu that can be used to quit the game.
 * [Player], which updates a player's state.
 A player is represented by a circle visually.
-Given the trigger input a player will fire a shot.
+Given the trigger input a player will fire a bullet.
-* [Shot], which updates a shot's state.
-A shot is represented by a circle visually.
+* [Bullet], which updates a bullet's state.
+A bullet is represented by a circle visually.
 * [Circle], which contains most of the physics.
 It updates a circle's position given a velocity.